joshrosso/dotcom/content/docs/2021/2021-12-21-production-k8s.md

 [Download Production Kubernetes for free at tanzu.vmware.com](https://tanzu.vmware.com/content/ebooks/production-kubernetes).

-This is a VMware marketing page and does require details about yourself, such as your email to download.
-If you're comfortable with this, you'll be given a (PDF) download of the almost 500 page book.
+This is a VMware marketing page and requires an email and other details to download.
+If you're comfortable with this, you'll be given a (PDF) download of the full (~500 page) book.

 ## Purchase